There is a big misconception that content marketing doesn’t drive sales. But if it didn’t work well, none of our companies would exist.

 After you fill out the required fields, this tool will automatically generate a custom URL you can use.

-I could go on and on about this topic.
-But I want to stay focused on creating content that drives sales.
+We could go on and on about this topic.
+But we want to stay focused on creating content that drives sales.

 4. Promote diverse ads on social media

 Now it’s time to take this process one step further.
-I’ve explained what you need to know about UTM parameters, but now you’ve got to put them to the test.
+We’ve explained what you need to know about UTM parameters, but now you’ve got to put them to the test.

 Social media is a great place to do this because you’ve got lots of options.